39-611 Energy Demand & Utilization

 103 Porter Hall

-This mini-course examines how human demands for energy have evolved over time and how they differ across nations.
-The first lectures will provide an overview of the topic with a historical perspective, an evaluation of the present demand and a synthesis of the future projections.
-The course will then focus on the technologies used in the different sectors: housing, commerce, food, industry and transportation.
-A variety of tools to support energy analysis and measurement are later introduced.
-These include some fundamentals of economic analysis, measures of energy efficiency, and some basic ideas of demand response.
-We will also analyze strategies for inducing the adoption of new more efficient technologies and behaviors, specifically in the context of buildings.
-The class syllabus from Spring Semester 2016 is available for more information (pdf)
+This course examines how human demands for energy have evolved over time and how they differ across nations.
+The course begins from a historical perspective and proceeds to an evaluation of present demand and synthesis of future projections.
+The course focuses on the technologies used in the different sectors: housing, commerce, food, industry and transportation.
+Students successfully completing this course will become familiar with a variety of tools for energy analysis and measurement, including some fundamentals of economic analysis, energy efficiency, and demand response.
+We will also analyze strategies for inducing the adoption of efficient technologies and consumption.
+The class syllabus from Spring Semester 2019 is available for more information (pdf)

 No specific textbook(s) required.
 Recommended sources are:

 L. D. D. Harvey, Energy and the New Reality 1: Energy Efficiency and the Demand for Energy Services.
 Earthscan Publications Ltd., 2010.

 F. Vanek and L. Albright, Energy Systems Engineering: Evaluation and Implementation, 1st ed.
 McGraw-Hill Professional, 2008.

 G. Boyle, B. Everett, and J. Ramage, Energy Systems and Sustainability.
 Oxford University Press, USA, 2003.